-You are in the right place to find out all the things you need to know about the basic sentence “C’est pas trop tôt”.
+Ready to discover all the things you ever wanted to know about the basic French sentence “C’est pas trop tôt”?

-Including a complete definition of what it is and how you can use it in everyday life with an audio example.
-But that’s not all, we also sprinkled super useful stuff like dialogue example, synonym, slow pronunciation audio and more!
+Are included a full explanation of what it is and how to use it in a conversation with an audio example.
+And because we want you to make progress in French, we also added some super useful stuff like dialogue example, slow pronunciation audio and more!

 It literally means: